Blood Lily Facts

 Blood Lily Physical Description

-Yet it has other sights to offer.
-For one, the leaves grow large and thin, and remain green throughout the year.
-In addition, the flower heads develop quite uniquely, and typically develop a bright red color, thus the common name.
+The blooms themselves also garner great attention, and merit it.
+The flower heads develop uniquely, typically showing a bright red color, thus the common name.
 Each head also consists of nearly 200 small flowers.
-Furthermore, each plant grows one head only.
+Each plant further grows one head only.

 - Kingdom: Plantae